 H3 (Hardiness Zone 9) - Tolerate to temperatures below freezing.
 Although it can survive frosts and thin snow, refrain from bringing it indoors overnight if the room temperature is above 5℃ (40℉), as a sudden change in temperature may cause environmental shock with weakened spring growth and a lack of flowers over the season's course.
 Instead, either leave it outdoors or in an unheated conservatory, brightly lit garage or a greenhouse until the risk of frost has elapsed.

 Up to 1m in height and 0.8m in width.
 The ultimate height will take between 4 - 6 years to achieve.

-Division - Split the root ball into several sections during the start of spring.
+Division (Moderate) - Split the root ball into several sections during the start of spring.
 Dividing too-small segments of the rootball could lead to transplant shock or unsuccessful propagation.
-Sections that are at least 5cm in diameter serve the best chance of propagation due to the stored energy in the roots and stems.
+Segments that are at least 5cm in diameter serve the best chance of propagation due to the stored energy in the roots and stems.
 Place the sections into houseplant compost and water regularly, avoiding prolonged sunlight and persistent droughts.

 Campanula will flower between late spring to early autumn when grown correctly.
 Each individual flower will last up to ten days, with the overall show lasting up to six weeks.
 Supplement the soil using a fertiliser high in potassium to prolong its flowers - 'Streptocarpus' or 'Tomato' labelled food is an excellent choice.

 Repot every three years in spring using a 'Houseplant' labelled potting mix and the next sized pot with adequate drainage.
 Campanula are far better potbound for several years due to the heightened risk of root rot and repotting-issues (like transplant shock), so only repot if you feel it's wholly necessary - restricted root growth will also increase the chance of blooms, too.